Tony Huston

 Walter Anthony Huston (born April 16, 1950) is an American screenwriter and actor.

 Biography

 Born April 16, 1950 in Los Angeles County, California, the son of director John Huston, and his fourth wife Enrica Soma.
 At birth, was named after paternal grandfather actor Walter Huston, who died just nine days earlier.

 His siblings include Anjelica, Allegra and Danny Huston.

 Unlike other members of his family, who went into acting, Huston specialized in writing screenplays.
 He is best known for his work on The Dead (1987), for which he was nominated for an Academy Award for Best Adapted Screenplay.
 He is also listed as an assistant director on one film, The Hellcats (1968), which he also co-wrote, and director on the 1971 film Outlaw Riders.
 He later became an attorney.

-On 18 November 1978, he married Margot Cholmondeley, the daughter of the 6th Marquess of Cholmondeley, with whom he had three children, including Jack Huston.
+On 18 November 1978, he married Lady Margot Cholmondeley, the daughter of the 6th Marquess of Cholmondeley, with whom he had three children, including Jack Huston.
 Huston and Margot later divorced.